 A Heart-Tugging Quote: "He's more myself than I am.
 Whatever our souls are made of, his and mine are the same."

 The Romantic Partners: Mrs. Dalloway and Sally Seton

-The Backstory: At its simplest, Virginia Woolf's novel Mrs. Dalloway is a day in the life of the title character as she prepares for party that evening.
+The Backstory: At its simplest, Virginia Woolf's novel Mrs. Dalloway is a day in the life of the title character as she prepares for a party that evening.
 It's a glimpse into her high-society existence—specifically where she lives in London after World War I, her memories of growing up in the English countryside, and her marriage to Richard Dalloway.
 Some may think that the novel's conflict comes with the mention that she chose to marry the more dependable Richard instead of Peter Walsh, but the actual intriguing romance comes at the thought of her affection for a woman named Sally Seton.

 A Heart-Tugging Quote: "But it was Clarissa one remembered.
-Not that she was striking; not beautiful at all; there was nothing picturesque about her; she never said anything specialty clever; there she was however; there she was."
+Not that she was striking; not beautiful at all; there was nothing picturesque about her; she never said anything specialty clever; there she was, however; there she was."

 The Romantic Partners: Anna Karenina and Count Vronsky

 The Backstory: Arguably considered to be Leo Tolstoy's greatest work, Anna Karenina focuses on the life of its married namesake character and her tumultuous life in high society Russia.
 She begins an affair with Count Vronsky, who says that he will marry her if she leaves her comfortable existence behind — and disregards the pressures of surrounding social norms by doing so.
 It's a story about morality, obviously, but it's also a narrative master class in how to create an intricate world of irresistibly flawed characters.